 7-weight fly rods are a popular choice for night time fly anglers chasing rainbows and brown trout with moderate-sized flies.
 However, if you want to really get into fishing big flies at night, up-sizing to an 8-weight or even a 9-weight can make casting huge, water-logged flies a lot easier.
 Plus, if you hook into a true monster, you’ll be equipped for a speedy fight and quick release putting less stress on the fish.

 Go with leaders and tippet in sizes 1X or 2X at night.
 Four to six feet of total length is plenty, but feel free to go longer.
 Brown trout are believed to see in the dark better than other trout species, but even so, trout across the board are far less leader shy at night than during the day.

 With a heavier leader and tippet, your streamers will cast and fish better.
 Plus, with a higher pound test, losing that hard-earned 15-pounder won’t be such a worry.

 9. Invest in Glow in the Dark Fly Line

 Yes, it exists.
 And if you’re serious about fly fishing for trout at night, glow in the dark fly line could be worth the investment.
 These expensive lines might seem like a gimmick, but as long as you remember to charge them with a bright light source before you head out for the night, they make tracking your line much easier.

+I really recommend getting this line.
+Often times you’re casting right into the brush on the opposite river bank and actually seeing your line makes a difference.
 If you’re interested in a glow in the dark fly line, check out the SA Frequency Magnum (Link to check out prices at Amazon)